brunoguilherme1/blueskypost/README.md

   "gold_topic_id": 0,
   "url": null,
   "post_text": "It's fascinating how some people attribute natural disasters to moral failings.
 The recent earthquake was in Santa Cruz, yet the blame game started in San Francisco. 🤔", "original_article_excerpt": "I'm sure you are not.
-After the \"San Francisco\" Earthquake \na couple of years ago, there was a flurry of traffic on \ntalk.religion.misc about how this was the result of the \nnotorious homo- this that and t'other in the City.\n\nThe fact that the Earthquake was actually down the road in\nSanta Cruz/Watsonville didn't seem to phase them any.", "has_image": false,
+After the \"San Francisco\" Earthquake a couple of years ago, there was a flurry of traffic on talk.religion.misc about how this was the result of the notorious homo- this that and t'other in the City.
+The fact that the Earthquake was actually down the road in Santa Cruz/Watsonville didn't seem to phase them any.", "has_image": false,
   "has_external_url": false,
   "expected_themes": [